daedalus/agp/README.md

 This tool is for research and educational purposes only.
 It is NOT a medical device and has NOT been validated for clinical diagnosis or treatment decisions.

 Do not adjust medications, change diet, or make health decisions based solely on this output.
-Exercise caution and always consult a qualified healthcare professional for interpretation of glucose data and any treatment adjustments."
+Exercise caution and always consult a qualified healthcare professional for interpretation of glucose data and any treatment adjustments.

 ### Overview ###